Tucked far away from the sights

 all the right ingredients for world-class pinot noir: the

-right cool climate, southwestern slopes, elevations between 250-400
+right cool climate, southwestern-facing slopes, elevations between 250-400

 feet, and rich, well-drained Jory soils.
 His special facility